 As they walked out of the TC many of them were arrested and beaten by the SQ and armed forces, along with their families who had been present with them, and a fourteen year old girl protecting her four year old sibling was bayoneted in the chest.
 Of the 30 warriors present at Oka, by 1992 27 of them had been acquitted of all charges.

 With regards to the court proceedings, there was a continuation of resistance to kanadian-québécois colonialism, albeit in a more subtle form.
-One of the women who was present, Kahentiiosta, refused to go to court using anything but her traditional Kanien’kehá:ka name, and would not give a white, christian name to the courts, something that the colonial courts did not recognize as valid.
-As a result she was held captive by the colonial state longer than any of the other woman who had been involved in the resistance.
+One of the women who was present, Kahentiiosta, refused to go to court using anything but her traditional Kanien’kehá:ka name, and would not give a white, christian name to the courts, something that the colonial courts did not recognise as valid.
+As a result, she was held captive by the colonial state longer than any of the other woman who had been involved in the resistance.

 The Uprising lasted seventy-eight days.
 Jean Ouellette was re-elected Mayor of Oka in 1991.
 Both Richard Nicholas, who stood atop the overturned car (second picture), and Tom Hanson, the Canadian Press photographer who took his picture, died on the same day in March 10, 2009 in separate incidents.
 Both were 41 years of age.

-The golf-course expansion and condominium development, which had originally triggered the resistance by the people of Kanehsatà:ke, was cancelled.
+The golf course expansion and condominium development, which had originally triggered the resistance by the people of Kanehsatà:ke, was cancelled.